 From its humble origins in the rugged Cederberg region of the Western Cape, the Rooibos industry has charted phenomenal growth, accumulating a history as colourful as the land from which it comes.

-In times gone by: The residents of the area first discovered that the fine, needle-like leaves of the Aspalathus linearis plant made a tasty, aromatic tea.
-The leaves and fine stems were chopped with axes and bruised with hammers before being left in heaps to ferment.
-Once fermented, the leaves and thin stems were spread out to dry in the hot African sun, ready for use as a thirst-quenching drink.
-Today, Rooibos is still processed in much the same way, but, of course, the methods are now mechanised and far more refined.
+1700 to 1800: Migrants and settlers in the Cederberg area discovered that the fine, needle-like leaves of the Aspalathus linearis plant make a tasty, aromatic tea.
+The leaves and fine stems were chopped with axes and bruised with mallets before being left in heaps to ferment.
+Once fermented, the Rooibos was spread out to dry in the hot African sun, ready for use as a thirst-quenching drink.
+Today, Rooibos is still processed in much the same way, but of course, these methods are now mechanised and far more refined.

 1904: Benjamin Ginsberg, a Russian immigrant and pioneer in the area, became interested in Rooibos and realised its marketing potential.
 He started trading it from the local farmers.
 The fact that Ginsberg came from a family who had been in the tea industry in Europe for centuries provided him with the know-how to market this new "mountain tea".